ryanwilsond/belte/docs/Principles.md

 routines to object definitions without changing any of their original code\*.
 This will encourage the creation of more readable and intuitive code first, and keeping it like that in the future even if it is a little inefficient,

-\* Of course in a lot of situations the original approach is inefficient and this does not apply.
+\* Of course, in a lot of situations, the original approach is inefficient and this does not apply.
 Mostly just for custom object implementations.

 ___